You are Here: Home > FAQ's

 TOP

-30. Do all mentally retarded persons have fits ?
+30. Do all intellectually disabled persons have fits ?

-About 10% of children with mental retardation have seizures.
+About 10% of children with intellectual disability have seizures.
 More severe is the degree of retardation, more are the chances of having epilepsy.
 The convulsions may start right at birth or develop later.
-If not managed, seizures can cause harm to the individual with mental retardation like:
+If not managed, seizures can cause harm to the individual with intellectual disability like:

 • Repeated fits can damage the brain and lead to further retardation.